 I rounded the north side of the mountain and saw a feasible way to the summit ridge, where a few large rocks I was not going to climb marked the true high point of the mountain.
 About 10 vertical feet from the ridge, the snow became too steep and soft to continue skinning, so I had to dismount and reach the top on foot.
 The sun kissed the top of the mountain and illuminated the previously unremarkable southern slopes.
 Taking a break on top, I realized I never left my skate ski poles at the base of the mountain like I had planned.
 As they effectively weigh nothing, I didn’t see a reason to care.

 The steep but continuous southern slopes offered a sunny descent I couldn’t deny myself, so I packed up, removed the skins, assembled the two pieces of my splitboard into one and dropped in.
 From safe locations, I tested the slope a few times by gaining speed and stopping suddenly to load the slope.
 No signs of instability; from what I had examined there was a few feet of condensed powder coating this side of the mountain.
 All I had to do was manage the snow that sluffed off from making turns, typical.
 Time to send it!

 The snow became varied and windpacked near the lower slopes of the mountain, but I managed to drop straight down the tricky slope to intersect with my old trail.
 I deconstructed my board, attached my skins, and made my way out on the still-intact crust.
-The skate ski poles I had meant to leave on the glacier traveled with me to the summit, and I used these to propel myself down the valley with much more leverage than mountaineering poles offer.
+I used the skate ski poles I had meant to leave on the glacier to propel myself down the valley with much more leverage than the short mountaineering poles could offer.

 I reached my Subaru by late afternoon and had the idea of climbing Silvertip Peak solo, another familiar mountain I climbed in years past.
 Parking at the access creek, Michael Creek, I went to bed early for a 2AM wake up.